- Current students

 Information about these services can be found on the Current Students section of our website.

-You can also view our latest annual report on how the money was spent in 2017, visit our Annual Report page.
+You can also view our latest annual report on how the money was spent, visit our Annual Report page.

 * Note: each year the funding from CSSF is supplemented by additional funding by Unitec to meet the costs to provide these services.